-The tree cultivation and maintenance work includes pruning, transplanting, cutting down and grubbing of trees on which the work is done in order to lay the groundwork for the arrival this spring of the general contractor for the PAMV (Development and Enhancement Plan) construction site.
+The tree cultivation and maintenance work included pruning, transplanting, cutting down and grubbing of trees where the work was done to lay the groundwork for the arrival of the general contractor for the PAMV (Development and Enhancement Plan) construction site.

-All trees removed from the site were planted in the 1990s, thus none of the trees being cut down are older than 25 years of age.
-Moreover, based on the report of the forestry engineer assigned to this project, 71% of these trees have a low preservation value, and 11% have no preservation value at all, which means that are dead or diseased.
+All trees removed from the site were planted in the 1990s, thus none of the trees that were cut down were older than 25 years of age.
+Moreover, based on the report of the forestry engineer assigned to this project, 71% of these trees had a low preservation value, and 11% had no preservation value at all, which means they were dead or diseased.

-We need to get the site ready for the carrying out of the Development and Enhancement Plan on Île Sainte‑Hélène, which includes a natural amphitheatre and completely renovated central concourse that is able to accommodate 65,000 visitors.
-In the new plan, the vegetation will be spread out differently, but it will still be highly present.
-We are taking the opportunity to remove dead or diseased trees in this sector.
+We needed to get the site ready for the carrying out of the Development and Enhancement Plan on Île Sainte‑Hélène, which included a natural amphitheatre and completely renovated central concourse that could accommodate 65,000 visitors.
+In the new plan, the vegetation was spread out differently, but continues to be highly visible.
+We took the opportunity to remove dead or diseased trees in this sector.

-The main tree species to be cut down are as follows:
+The main tree species that were cut down included:

 - Norway Maple / exotic and invasive species